dmolling/sample_code/OWID_task_2/README.md

 Instructions:

 1. Update covid_calculations/__init__.py with the appropriate DATASET_RETRIEVED_DATE, and other constants as needed.
-Currently, this requires explicitly specifying the DATASET_RETRIEVED_DATE.
+Currently, this requires explicitly specifying the DATASET_RETRIEVED_DATE but could be updated to automatically set to the current calendar day.

 2. Execute `python -m main` from this folder.